ivanursul/ivanursul/_posts/2019-01-05-serverless-telegram-chat-bot.markdown

 ### <a href="#backend" name="backend"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Do we really need a backend for a Chat Bot?

-I wanted to move my Chat Bot to use WebHooks and scale it, if needed, so I started thinking about a possible options.
-Currently we don't use the Chat bot heavily, we have up to 30 spend units per month, which is nothing.
+I wanted to move my ChatBot to use WebHooks and scale it if needed, so I started thinking about possible options.
+Currently, we don't use the Chatbot heavily, we have up to 30 spend units per month, which is nothing.

-One of the simplest options for me was to write an API and instruct Chat Bot to use it.
+One of the simplest options for me was to write an API and instruct ChatBot to use it.
 I could host it on AWS or DigitalOcean, or on any other CloudProvider.
 I didn't like this approach since I would have to spend 10-20 for running cloud instance.

-Another option was to use Serverless approach, write a Lambda function and host it in AWS.
+Another option was to use the Serverless approach, write a Lambda function and host it in AWS.
 Keeping in mind that AWS has a free tier, which includes 1 million requests per month, and 400,000 GB-seconds of compute time on a monthly basis, I decided to stick to it.

-PS - Check out my article about about [things I learned from using AWS Lambda](https://ivanursul.com/what-i-learned-from-aws-lambda), which includes section about free tier and pricing.
+PS - Check out my article about [things I learned from using AWS Lambda](https://ivanursul.com/what-i-learned-from-aws-lambda), which includes a section about free tier and pricing.

 ### <a href="#awsservices" name="awsservices"><i class="fa fa-link anchor" aria-hidden="true"></i></a> What AWS services do I need?

 Before writing Lambda function, we need to figure out what AWS components do we need for our Chat Bot.

 First of all, we need [AWS Lambda](https://aws.amazon.com/lambda/).
-I think I will chose Python as a programming language.
+I think I will choose Python as a programming language.

-Secondly, we want a dedicated address to instruct Telegram to send , so we need an [API Gateway](https://aws.amazon.com/api-gateway/).
-Gateway will receive request from Telegram and invoke Lambda to process the message.
+Secondly, we want a dedicated address to instruct Telegram to send, so we need an [API Gateway](https://aws.amazon.com/api-gateway/).
+Gateway will receive a request from Telegram and invoke Lambda to process the message.
 Lambda will send a request to Telegram in order to send a response to a user.

-Finally, we want a database for storing our users, spends and relationships.
+Finally, we want a database for storing our users, spends, and relationships.
 I decided to stick to AWS DynamoDB since you can specify read and write capacity and pay for it.
 Since I don't have a lot of traffic I can specify set read and write concurrency level to 1 and pay 0.8 dollars per month.

 ### <a href="#serverless" name="serverless"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Serverless framework

-Serverless is a default option for AWS Lambda, so I sticked to it.
+Serverless is a default option for AWS Lambda, so I stuck to it.
 I will be using Python as a programming language.

 Before we start, you need to make sure you have: